spacelift-io/spacelift-migration-kit/README.md

 ## Uninstallation

-- Uninstall the `spacemk` command: `pip uninstall --yes spacemk`.
-- Uninstall the Python dependencies: `pip uninstall --requirement requirements.txt --yes`.
+- Delete the Python virtual environment: `poetry env remove --all`.
 - Delete the `spacelift-migration-kit` folder.

 ## Support